cZAlpha/ApplyBot/README.md

 ## Note From Author

+### Your Data
+I'm not Google (stop using Chrome!), this bot does not and will never collect you data.

 ### PII
 In all of the text below, I have omitted my name and paths that may include PII and replaced it with an ellipses ("...").
 Keep this in mind when troubleshooting and just in general.
 <br><br>